UPPMAX/R-matlab-julia-HPC/docs/advanced/big_data_managers.md

 !!! info "Learning outcomes"

     - I understand how I can work with big data
-    - I know where to find more information about Big data
+    - I know where to find more information about big data
     - I understand how cluster managers work
     - I know where to find more information about cluster managers